Co-Creating SAfe SpĀces

 We are putting in so much time and energy into this event, and our desire is to hold space for an amazing, uplifting experience for the community to gather.
 We want everyone to have a great time, just don’t let your great time be at the expense of someone else having a bad experience.

-Our friend Atticus Mooney, who will be offering ecstatic dance on Saturday morning, wrote a wonderful article on the topic of consent.
+Our friend Atticus Mooney, who offered an ecstatic dance at Beauty in the Backyard 2018, wrote a wonderful article on the topic of consent.
 Give it a read, then come play with us in the backyard while respecting and celebrating everyone.